Sigma Pi Alpha

 Sigma Pi Alpha Sorority, Inc. (ΣΠΑ) is a Chicana and Latina-based, Greek letter, intercollegiate sorority founded in 1996 at the University of California, Berkeley.
-Although Sigma Pi Alpha is a Chicana Latina organization by tradition, membership is open to all college females.
+Although Sigma Pi Alpha is a Chicana Latina organization by tradition, membership is open to all college women.
 It has established thirteen chapters in California.

 History

 Sigma Pi Alpha was established on May 2, 1996, at the University of California, Berkeley, and has expanded to other locations in California.
 It founders were nine Chicana and Latina female students who wanted to create a network for Latinas and make an impact in Chicana and Latina communities.
 The founders were Michelle Amezcua, Lisa Carlsen, Karina Jacobo, Karina Lleva, Yovanna Monia Ochoa, Erica Quintor, Leonor Maria de los Angeles Ocon Chavez Rodriguez Sierra, Elizabeth Naty Santana Lepe, and Teresa Torres.

 In 2001, Beta chapter was established at the University of California, Riverside, followed by Gamma at the University of California, Santa Cruz in 2002.
 In 2003, chapters were chartered at the San Francisco State University, California State University, San Bernardino, University of California, Davis.
 By 2016, Sigma Pi Alpha had chartered thirteen chapters within the California state university system.
-Although Sigma Pi Alpha is a Chicana Latina organization by tradition, it considers itself to be multicultural and its membership is open to all college females.
+Although Sigma Pi Alpha is a Chicana Latina organization by tradition, it considers itself to be multicultural and its membership is open to all college women.